ecmwf/polytope/docs/Service/Features/polygon.md

 `"polytope"` refers to the underlying service being used to return the data. `"emcwf-mars"` is the dataset we are looking to retrieve from.
 Setting `stream=False` returns all the requested data to us once it is available. `address` points to the endpoint for the polytope server.

-Notes:
-* The data has to exist in the fdb on the polytope server.
-* No config is required to be passed when using this method, it is generated on the server side.
-* Further details on the `from_source` method can be found here: https://earthkit-data.readthedocs.io/en/latest/guide/sources.html

 ## Required Fields